hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 ![](Figures/TP53_basic_protocol_2/switches.png)
 **Figure TP53-BP2-7** A list of all switches annotated in ELM.

 step 7.
-Click on the sub-menu "ELM switches" in "ELM DB" to go to see a complete list of all the switches in ELM (Figure TP53-BP2-7).
-This table shows the motif class, contains a link to Uniprot, and start and stop positions of the switch.
-The last two columns have links to switches.ELM, and s brief description of the switch also taken from Switches.ELM.
+Click on the sub-menu "ELM switches" in "ELM DB" to see a complete list of all the switches in ELM (Figure TP53-BP2-7).
+This table shows the motif class, contains a link to Uniprot, and the start and stop positions of the motif mediating the switch.
+The last two columns have links to switches.ELM, and a brief description of the switch also taken from switches.ELM (PMID:23550212).

 > The filter bar on the top page can be used to filter the list of interactions